katerina7479/pypdflite/cellformat.md

 # <a name='cellformat'></a>Cell Format Object

-Cell formats should be set throug the document.add_cell_format method.
+Cell formats should be set through the document.add_cell_format method.
 They contain dictionary settings for fonts, text alignment, number formatting, borders, fill colors, and cell padding.